ciel-lang/CIEL/docs/libraries.md

 (access my-structure :elt)
 ```

 for an alist, a hash-table, a struct, an object… Use `accesses` for nested access (specially useful with JSON).
+See also `json-pointer`.

 ### Hash-table utilities (Alexandria and Serapeum)